waynodiablo/Oystercard/battle_ships_web.md

 One of the gems you should have in your system now is ``cucumber-sinatra``.
 This gem will help you setting up cucumber.

 Cucumber is a testing too written by Aslak Hellesøy that let's you describe your application in plain english.
-The description of your system, the features, will interact with your application and prove that it works as described (CUCUMBER PILL).
+The description of your system, the features, will interact with your application and prove that it works as described ([Cucumber Pill](https://github.com/gypsydave5/course/blob/master/pills/cucumber.md).

 In your projects directory run: